cademis/calculator/README.md

 - [x] add a reset button
 - [ ] permit only one period
 - [ ] add an additional line above the result to display the logic e.g `2 + 3 =`
+- [ ] round result to 3 decimal places